brianstorti/rubygems_plugin_generator/README.md

 ## Usage

+`gem plugin <your-plugin-name>`

-After the plugin is installed, you can just run `gem plugin <your-plugin-name>`, and it should generate all the code you need to have a working `RubyGems` plugin.
+This command should generate all the code you need to have a working `RubyGems` plugin.
+Just change the file `lib/rubygems/commands/<your-command>_command.rb` and you should be good to go.

 ## Contributing